anlthms/neon-old/doc/source/quick_start.rst

 * rbm: Restricted Boltzmann Machines
 * dbn: Deep Belief Networks (forthcoming)

-A key feature of neon is the ease with which CPU and GPU accelerated backends can be swapped.
+A key feature of the framework is the ease with which CPU and GPU accelerated backends can be swapped.
 In a future release, Flexpoint™ and Nervana HW specific backends will be added.
 The GPU based backend wraps and extends Alex Krizhevsky's cuda-convnet2 backend.

-In addition, neon provides distributed implementations and examples using MPI for:
+In addition, the framework provides distributed implementations and examples using MPI for:

-* Convolutional neural networks
+* Convolutional neural networks: data parallel
-* Multilayer Perceptrons (Deep neural networks)
+* Multilayer Perceptrons (Deep neural networks): data and model parallel
-* Sparse autoencoders ("Google Brain" style)
+* Sparse autoencoders ("Google Brain" style): data parallel

 For feature requests and suggestions, email info@nervanasys.com.